EvilDevil7/CrypticFactions/README.md

 # CrypticPE OP Factions

-I Dont Know If This Will Ever Work Help Needed
+### Help Needed Tell Me If You Want To Be Apart Of This Project